intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 other parties to perform the task for which collaboration is desired, and no more.
-This applies to information sent by an application about itself, information sent about users, or information sent by the network and it also includes information that can be used to associate packets to a flow or user context.
+This applies to information sent by an application about itself, information sent about users, or information sent by the network.
+This also applies to any information related to flow identification.

 An architecture can follow the guideline from {{RFC8558}} in using explicit signals, but still fail to differentiate properly between